Ransomware Response Plan: 6 Phases From Attack to Recovery

 A ransomware response plan is a documented process for detecting and containing ransomware attacks, then recovering.
 It defines who does what when an attack hits, how to isolate infected systems, when to involve law enforcement, and how to restore operations.
 Without one, teams waste critical hours figuring out next steps while ransomware spreads.

 Recovery time varies dramatically based on preparation.
-Organizations with tested response plans and clean offline backups can restore critical systems within days.
+Companies with tested response plans and clean offline backups can restore critical systems within days.
 Those without?
-The Veeam 2025 report found 64% of victims paid ransoms, but only 49% actually recovered their data.
+The Sophos 2025 report found nearly half of victims paid ransoms.
+Veeam’s data shows 57% recovered less than half their data.
 Many recoveries stretch beyond a year when backups are compromised.

 There’s no universal answer.
 FBI and CISA advise against paying because it funds criminal operations and doesn’t guarantee recovery.
 The IBM 2025 report shows 63% of victims refused to pay.
 But for some organizations, paying is the least-bad option when backups fail and business survival is at stake.
 Key considerations: OFAC sanctions risk if the group is state-sponsored, whether your cyber insurance covers payments, and realistic recovery timelines without paying.
 Work with legal counsel and your insurance carrier before deciding.